Hangba/NNSE-Information/README.md

 # NNSE-Information
-Nanning Secondary Examination, known as Nanning High School Entrance Examination, ) This is a tool to view the registeration data of Nanning High School conveniently with GUI.
+Nanning Secondary Examination, known as Nanning High School Entrance Examination, is the most important examination for middle school students in Nanning.
+This is a tool to view the registeration data of nanning high school conveniently with GUI.
 It was first come out in July, 2021.

 ### Dependencies
 * openpyxl